California Adventures Series: Missions Tour

 - The Missions Tour includes riding your motorcycle from your home to the missions being visited and back to your home.

-- The selfie would have you, your bike, and the Mission landmark.
-If that becomes problematic, a photo of your bike with the landmark will suffice.
+- At each mission, document your visit with a selfie.
+Ideally, each selfie would show you, you bike, and the mission landmark.
+If that becomes problematic, a photo of your bike with the mission landmark will suffice.

 - There are no time extensions for any reason, including weather, mechanical failures, accidents, illness, etc.

-There are options for collecting and submitting your records that indicate you visited all of the Missions:
+There are several options for collecting and submitting your records which indicate you visited all of the missions in one calendar year:

 Certified Finishers will be invited to attend Finishers' celebrations.